Home Page: -- Elections

 Spring 2014 Election is the next regularly-scheduled statewide election in Wisconsin is the Spring 2014 Election.
 The Spring Primary will be held Tuesday, February 18, 2014.
-The Spring Election will be held Tuesday, April 1, 2014.
+The Spring Election will be held Tuesday, April 1, 2014, polls are open 7AM to 8PM.
 State offices to be elected include Court of Appeals Districts 1, 2 and 4; and Circuit Court.
 Also, a number of non-partisan offices, like the Iowa County Board, School Board seats, etc. Check out these articles from the Dodgeville Chronicle to who has filed for the local elections:

 You can also go to myvote.wi.gov/ to verify that you are registered and to see what your ballot will look like.

 Fall 2014 General Election: The Partisan Primary will be held Tuesday, August 12, 2014.
 The General Election will be held Tuesday, November 4, 2014.
 State offices to be elected include Governor, Lt.
 Governor, Attorney General, Secretary of State, State Treasurer, Representative in Congress, State Senator (odd-numbered districts) Representatives to the Assembly (all districts).